Coroner service privacy notice

 GDPR and personal data rights

 The General Data Protection Regulation (GDPR) provides individuals with rights concerning their personal information, such as the right to request a copy of information held by the organisation that has processed it or to request it be rectified or erased.
-Those rights do not apply where your personal data is processed by the judiciary exercising judicial functions.
+These rights do not apply where your personal data is processed by the judiciary exercising judicial functions.

 The Information Commissioner (ICO) does not have competence over the processing of personal data when it is carried out by HM Coroner acting in their judicial capacity.
 Supervision of judicial processing, including that carried out by HM Coroner, is by the Judicial Data Protection Panel.